WhiteMarketPodcast/whitemarketpodcast-repo/README.md

 *This does not include external content linked on the [podcast index](https://github.com/WhiteMarketPodcast/whitemarketpodcast-repo/blob/master/episodes/podcast_index.md), for instance.
 Older episodes were released under different Creative Commons licenses and retain them.*

-For the event of code being released in this repo, those files are made available under a **[Mozilla Public License Version 2](https://github.com/WhiteMarketPodcast/whitemarketpodcast-repo/blob/master/LICENSE_CODE.md)**.
-Both licenses are open source and similar in ideology and permissions, but we encourage you to read the appropriate files before submitting work here.

 ### Find out more or get in touch: